Snow Tips and Reminders

 An unavoidable, and unfortunate, consequence of our snow removal operations is when snow from the street ends up at the end of driveways.
 We understand the frustration this may cause.
-With 1-3 inches in Saturday’s forecast, here are some tips and reminders to help avoid some headaches- and backaches- this weekend.
+Here are some tips and reminders to help avoid some headaches- and backaches:

 - Clear about 10 feet of snow from the right side of your driveway (as you are facing it)